Can AI Models Produce Genuine Insight?

 In a blind evaluation with over 100 NLP researchers (Stanford/MIT, 2024), LLM-generated research ideas were rated as significantly more novel (p < 0.05) than ideas from human domain experts β€” the first statistically significant evidence that LLMs can produce ideas perceived as more creative than those from specialists.

-Where AI currently surpasses humans:
+Where LLMs currently surpass humans:

 • Elite competitive reasoning: Gold-level IMO and ICPC performance settles this.
 These are the tail of the human distribution.